Spenc-e/CS4765SarcasmDetection/README.md

 terminal to run.
 You must make sure that you use standard output to save the output from subtask_A.py to the filenames given inside the program.
 You also want to make sure in subtask_A.py that you are using the appropriate ngram_range values on line 87.
 In the github repo, there are already the calculated output files, so running the program itself should work.

-## License
-This project is licensed under the MIT License - see the LICENSE.md file for details.

-## Contact
-For any queries or support, please contact us at email@email.com.